h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 > up on the authentication request.
 Therefore, there is little value
 > in having a larger cache timeout.

 This change from RADIUS means that the Identifier field is no longer useful for RADIUS/1.1.
-The Reserved-1 field (previously used as the Identifier) MUST be set to zero for all RADIUS/1.1 packets.
-RADIUS/1.1 Implementations MUST NOT examine this field or use it for packet tracking or deduplication.
+The Reserved-1 field (previously used as the Identifier) MUST be set to zero when encoding all RADIUS/1.1 packets.
+Implementations of RADIUS/1.1 which receive packets MUST ignore this field.

 # Attribute handling